geudde/attic-chest/pages/09.season-8/02.meeting-75/20.voltaic/docs.md

 [^10]: The Royal Institution.

-[^11]: Iodine, so called from, Ion, a violet.
+[^11]: Iodine, so called from *Ion*, a violet.
 “A substance producing a violet coloured gas when heated.”

 [^12]: Water consists of one volume of oxygen combined with two of hydrogen.
 In its decomposition the oxygen, being negative, is evolved at the positive pole, and the hydrogen, being positive, at the negative.